IntarBV/dotnet-mongo-docker/README.md

 # Dotnet-Mongo

-This image has both .NET Core and MongoDB 5.0 installed.
+This image has .NET Core, MongoDB 5.0 and httpbin installed.